alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

 $$

 We need to find how a small change in weight changes the cost.
 This is equal to the change in $z^l$ due to change in $w^l$, and change in $a^l$ due to change in $z^l$ and change in $C_0$ by change in $a^l$.
-This is the Chain Rule and this graph representation explains this very intutively.
+This is the Chain Rule and this graph representation explains this very intuitively.

 ![backpropogationgif]

-Here is a more detailed depiction of how the small change in weight add's through the chain to affect the final cost.
+Here is a more detailed depiction of how the small change in weight adds through the chain to affect the final cost.

 ![backpropogationgif2]